-- You have a fever > 100.4 (a low grade temp is expected after surgery, but let us know if it gets this high!) - You develop chills or sweats - You have pus or increasing redness and warmth surrounding the incision sites - ☐ You develop calf swelling or calf pain after surgery - You experience any chest pain or difficulty of breathing
+You have a fever > 100.4 (a low grade temp is expected after surgery, but let us know if it gets this high!)
+You develop chills or sweats

+☐ You have pus or increasing redness and warmth surrounding the incision sites

+- ☐ You develop calf swelling or calf pain after surgery - ☐ You experience any chest pain or difficulty of breathing

-• ostoperative complications and kisks Infection: The risk of infection is decreased with a sterile operating environment and antibiotics.
+Possible Postoperative Complications and Risks Infection: The risk of infection is decreased with a sterile operating environment and antibiotics.
 Starting three days before your surgery, be sure to keep the skin of your hip as clean as possible using soap and water.
 Following surgery, careful handling of the incision sites reduces the risk of infection.
 DVT: Developing a DVT (deep vein thrombosis, aka blood clot) is decreased through instituting early motion (CPM), mechanical means (TED hose) and medications (Aspirin).
 Following the pre-operative and post-operative instructions will reduce the risk of blood clot formation.
+Pain : With any surgical procedure, there is a potential complication of pain.
+Medication, ice, rest, compression, elevation and therapy reduce post-operative pain.
+Numbness: With hip arthroscopy, there is a small chance of numbness of the upper outer portion of the thigh on the operative leg after surgery.
+This is due to stretching of the lateral femoral cutaneous nerve, a sensory nerve that is close to the surgical area.
+This nerve may be stretched or bruised during the procedure.
+This is typical and the numbness should resolve over time .
+Heterotopic Ossification : Any time we operate around the hip joint, there is a small chance of heterotopic ossification, which is abnormal bone growth in the surrounding muscles.
+We give you Indomethacin for the first 5 days after surgery to help prevent this complication.